maxmurdoch/flock/src/pages/index.md

       title: 3.
 Get flying
   title: How Flock Cover works
 stopWorrying:
-  description: >-
-    Flock Cover provides tailored coverage that's as individual as your flight.
+  description: Flock Cover provides tailored coverage that's as individual as your flight.
-    At the best price.
   reasons:
     - text: >-
         Flock’s pricing is risk-dependent.
 So the safer you fly, the less you